YashN30/YashN30/README.md

-- 👋 Hi, I’m @Talksick30
+- 👋 Hi, I’m @yash-nimburkar
-- 👀 I’m interested in experimenting and learning
+- 👀 I’m interested in exploring new things.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn and contribute to the the community.
 - 📫 How to reach me yash.nimburkar.7@gmail.com

 <!---